octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 ### Chained Data-structure
 The ledger's structure has to be very special to meet the following constraints:

 - The ledger is distributed over the planet, and everyone should be able to agree on its state at the same time (minus latency): This is an asynchronous network.
 Transactions (transfers of bitcoins) are grouped inside packages named "**blocks**" to ease management.
-The size of the blocks impacts the transmission's speed.
+The size of the blocks impacts the transmission speed.
 If blocks are relatively small, more blocks circulate on the network.
 If blocks are relatively big, fewer of them circulate in the same amount of time.
 Almost every node (computers) of the network has to check each block for roughly the same time.
 So, in an asynchronous network, to assure maximum participation in the reconciliation ([the finding of the consensus on the replicated, shared, and synchronized digital information](/blockchain-basics#terminology)), the size of a block is a key factor.
 Finding a good size allows for smooth and regular transmissions.

 - The ledger's history of transactions must not be modifiable (immutability)